-Clark Kent knows a good scoop when he sees one.
-And Lois Lane will uncover each layer of a story until she reaches its core.
+Clark Kent knows a good scoop when he sees it.
+And Lois Lane will uncover each layer of a story until reaching its core.
 They’re investigative journalists, and they’re good at what they do.

 These important aspects of the two leads are not lost in Snyder’s Man of Steel – and later in Batman v Superman: Dawn of Justice.
 The two are shown to be competent journalists, who ask the right questions and know where to look to uncover the truth.

 Lois Lane is featured heavily in Man of Steel.
 And her identity as a pulitzer prize-winning reporter is forefront.
 Audiences aren’t only told Lois is a good reporter in the film, they are shown it through her actions and writing.
 Her introductory scene sets up the type of character and writer she is; the kind of journalist who gets writer’s block when she’s “not wearing a flak jacket.”
 She knows the law, too, and uses it to gain access to the makeshift U.S. Air Force base on Canadian soil when she thinks they are trying to hide something from the world.

 But even before Lois goes toe to toe ideologically with Colonel Nathan Hardy early in the film, we are given a glimpse into the investigative talents of the man behind the Man of Steel.
 While working at a bar in Canada, he overhears two members of the Canadian military talking about strange going ons nearby.
 His instincts kick in.
 And after using a groper’s truck as a pincushion, he himself is embedded as a simple loader at Arctic Cargo to gain access to the alien ship.
 Though his investigative abilities don’t come to full fruition until Batman v Superman: Dawn of Justice Ultimate Edition, the seeds of his mind are sewn early on in his origin film.